matrix-org/matrix-spec-proposals/specification/1-client_server_api.rst

   POST $V2PREFIX/account/3pid

-Used to add a third party identifier to the user's account.
+Used to add contact information to the user's account.

 The body of the POST request is a JSON object containing:

 threePidCreds
-  An object containing third party identifier credentials. bind
+  An object containing contact information. bind
   Optional.
 A boolean indicating whether the Home Server should also bind this third party identifier to the account's matrix ID with the Identity Server.
 If supplied and true, the Home Server must bind the 3pid accordingly.

-The third party identifier credentials object comprises:
+The contact information object comprises:

 id_server
   The colon-separated hostname and port of the Identity Server used to